linode/docs/docs/platform/billing-and-support/billing-and-payments-new-manager/index.md

 You do not have to cancel your account to prevent recurring charges.
 Instead, you can remove all Linodes and services from your account via the **Linodes** tab in the Linode Manager.
 This will allow you to retain your Linode account.
 If you use Longview with non-Linode services, or want to keep your account name and history, you may find this to be a useful option.
 See the [Removing Services](#removing-services) section for more information.
 {{< /note >}}

-## More Information
+## Prepaid Billing

-If you've signed up before hourly billing, please check out our [Prepaid Billing](/docs/platform/billing-and-support/prepaid-billing-and-payments-legacy/) guide for more information.
+If you created your account before hourly billing was first available and have not converted to hourly billing, your account uses prepaid billing.
+Review the legacy [Prepaid Billing](/docs/platform/billing-and-support/prepaid-billing-and-payments-legacy/) guide for more information on how your bills and invoices are prepared.